KarlK90/yaemk-split-kb/docs/index.md

 #### SMT Assembly

-**ATTENTION: At the time of writing (9th of april 2021) there is a world wide on-going semiconductor shortage, both MCUs of the YAEMK the [STM32F303CCT6](https://www.oemsecrets.com/compare/1/EUR/STM32F303CCT6) and [GD32VF103CBT6](https://www.oemsecrets.com/compare/1/EUR/GD32VF103CBT6) are affected of this shortage and are out of stock.
+**ATTENTION: At the time of writing (11th of May 2021) there is a world wide on-going semiconductor shortage, both MCUs of the YAEMK the [STM32F303CCT6](https://www.oemsecrets.com/compare/1/EUR/STM32F303CCT6) and [GD32VF103CBT6](https://www.oemsecrets.com/compare/1/EUR/GD32VF103CBT6) are affected of this shortage and are out of stock.
 Therefore you currently can not order the pcb with the MCU pre-soldered.
 I was not able to correct and confirm the MCU orientation, it is likely rotated in correctly.
 As soon as the MCU is in stock again this will be addressed.**

 * Assemble top side
 * SMT Oty: As much as you like